M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Click the Create button to Create your new Resource Group

     ![go to resource group](content/GoToResourceGroup.png)
-1. Navigate to your newly created Resoure Group.
-You can also navigate to the your newly created Resource Group by clicking on "Resource Groups" in the main navigation menu on the left.
+1. Navigate to your newly created Resource Group, "censis-workshop" by clicking on the "Go to resource group button".
+You can also navigate to the your new Resource Group by clicking on "Resource Groups" in the main navigation menu on the left.

 ### Create a General Purpose Storage Account